Is there an ebook pricing strategy to sell ebooks and get Kindle Unlimited reads?

-Knowing your target reader is a good starting point in deciding whether you enrol your ebooks in KU or not.
+Knowing your target reader is a good starting point in deciding whether you enroll your ebooks in KU or not.

-As a general rule, the sweet spot to set the price for ebooks is between $2.99 and $5.99.
+As a general rule, the sweet spot to set the retail pricing for ebooks is between $2.99 and $5.99.

-How do you price if want sales and KU reads?
+How do you price if you want sales and KU reads?

-In both cases, your ebook price point needs to be both competitive for sales, as well as offering perceived value to subscription readers.
+In both cases, you need to have your books priced to be both competitive for sales, as well as offering perceived value to subscription readers.